zamboni-lab/masster-dist/README.md

 - **Source code access**: The source code in the public distribution is currently obfuscated.
 We remain committed to providing full access to the software's functionality and ensuring reproducibility of scientific results.
 We may explore alternative distribution models in the future that better balance openness with sustainability of the project.
 Access to source code may be granted for collaboration.

 ## License
-The full `masster` package is licensed under the PolyForm Noncommercial License 1.0.0.
+The full `masster` package is licensed under a modified PolyForm Noncommercial License 1.0.0.
 See the [LICENSE](LICENSE) file for details.
 Noncommercial use is permitted under that license.
 Commercial use requires a separate commercial license from the Zamboni Lab at ETH Zurich.

 The `masster-light` version is open-source and licensed under AGPLv3.